 5.5.1 General guidelines

 The MA concurrent programs have a research element in addition to the required number of credit hours.
-Because the breadth and depth of graduate studies in the English Department defines a single, narrow definition of a research element, you have considerable leeway in choosing projects that suit your program of study and also fit your future professional or academic goals.
+Because the breadth and depth of graduate studies in the English department defines a single, narrow definition of a research element, you have considerable leeway in choosing projects that suit your program of study and also fit your future professional or academic goals.
 You may choose either the thesis or the creative component.

 5.5.2 Rationale